-Ukraine ceasefire: No signs of weapons withdrawal, official says
+Ukraine ceasefire: No sign of weapons withdrawal, official says

 The Minsk agreement, which was negotiated in 2014 but never fully implemented, calls for the "bilateral cessation of the use of all weapons," and the decentralization of power in the region "with respect to the temporary status of local self-government in certain areas of the Donetsk and the Lugansk regions."

-At the time, Ukrainian Prime Minister Arseniy Yatsenyuk spoke with guarded optimism.
+At the time, Ukrainian Prime Minister Arseniy Yatsenyuk spoke of the deal with guarded optimism.

 "We had just two options: bad, and worse," he said.
 "So we decided at this particular period of time to get the bad option.
 Probably this option will save the lives of Ukrainian soldiers, and I hope this option will save lives of Ukrainian civilians, of innocent people, who are under a constant shelling of Russian-led terrorists."